Nasdaq 100 Movers: UAL, ZM

-Two other components making moves today are Marriott International, trading down 5.4%, and Advanced Micro Devices, trading up 3.5% on the day.
+Two other components making moves today are Cognizant Technology Solutions, trading down 2.6%, and Liberty Global, trading up 3.4% on the day.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.